- Unfreezing: Breaking a person down.

 Repetition, monotony, rhythm: these are the lulling, hypnotic cadences in which the formal indoctrination is generally delivered.
 Material is repeated over and over and over...
 All this repetition focuses on certain central themes.
 The recruits are now told how bad the world is, and how the unenlightened have no idea how to fix it.
 This is because ordinary people lack the new understanding that has been provided by the leader.

-Robin underwent exactly this experience when Wace, and lecturing extensively on the evils of the world, let the group in a lengthy chanting session:
+Robin underwent exactly this experience when Wace, after lecturing extensively on the evils of the world, led the group in a lengthy chanting session:

 Robin's feelings of fear, guilt and horror gradually subsided; she felt herself dissolving into the deafening chant, which echoed off the wooden walls, taking on its own power, existing independently of the chanters, a disembodied force that vibrated within the walls and within her own body.